SoulSolistice/esphome_weatherman/README.md

     components: [ tfa_tx141w ]
 ```

-The component supports multiple instances (since v0.3.0); useful if
+The component supports multiple instances; useful if
 you ever want to read two TFA heads from different GPIOs on the same
 board.

+## Firmware source pinning

+The example configuration defaults to tracking `main`, which follows the
+latest repository state.
+If you want reproducible builds, set
+`weatherman_ref` to a specific released tag instead of `main`.

 ## Hardware (WEATHERMAN 2.1)